- Statewide Office

 All other city candidates and ALL candidates for town office file reports with their local election official.
 These candidates must file a M101 organizational form with their municipal election official.

-These candidates can use OCPF's reporting software, Reporter 7, to create and print campaign finance reports to file with their local election official(s), they can register to use it here.
+create and print campaign finance reports to file with their local election official(s), they can register to use it here.